w3c/wai-selecting-eval-tools/index.md

 Evaluation tools support different languages.
 This includes the user interface of the tools, as well as the language of the content they support (for example for detecting language-related barriers).

 * **Type of Tool**
-Lists the platform and type of tools that are available, e.g. authoring tool or browser plugin, command line, desktop or mobile application.
+Evaluation tools can be plugins (extensions) for authoring tools and web browsers, command line tools, desktop or mobile applications, and online services.
+Diffent tools may be combined, depending on your design and development process.

 * **Supported Formats**
-Lists the format the tool can test, e.g. HTML, CSS, PDF, etc.
+Most evaluation tools check the accessibility of HTML content.
+Some also support other web technologies, such as WAI-ARIA, CSS, SVG, and PDF.

 * **Assists by**
 Some web accessibility evaluation tools can be used in more than one way.
 The following are some common characteristics used to support the evaluation process: